-CPSY 753 Advanced Research Methods in Counseling Psychology (3) ID 705 Research Colloquium (2) EDPSY 642 Intermediate Statistics (3) (minimum grade of B)
+CPSY 753 Advanced Research Methods in Counseling Psychology (3)

+ID 705 Research Colloquium (2)

+EDPSY 642 Intermediate Statistics (3) (minimum grade of B)

 - 2. Students are expected to complete the following: - i.
 Write a research dissertation - ii.
 Be involved with faculty members in continuing research during residency - iii.
 Demonstrate writing skills associated with and appropriate to research in counseling psychology. - 3.
 Students are expected to demonstrate proficiency in the following areas: - i.
-Computer competency as demonstrated by successful completion of the Departmental Computer Competency Examination. - ii.
-Statistical Methods as demonstrated by a grade of A or B in one of the following courses: EDPSY 741 Applied Regression Analysis for the Social Sciences (3) EDPSY 742 Multivariate Statistical Techniques (3) EDPSY 743 Introduction to Factor Analysis (3)
+Statistical Methods as demonstrated by a grade of A or B in one of the following courses: EDPSY 741 Applied Regression Analysis for the Social Sciences (3)

-- iii.
-Research techniques as demonstrated by a grade of A or B in the following courses:CPSY 753 Advanced Research Methods in Counseling Psychology (3)ID 705 Research Colloquium (2) - 4.
+- EDPSY 742 Multivariate Statistical Techniques (3) EDPSY 743 Introduction to Factor Analysis (3) - ii.
+Research techniques as demonstrated by a grade of A or B in the following courses: CPSY 753 Advanced Research Methods in Counseling Psychology (3) ID 705 Research Colloquium (2) - 4.
 After successful completion of comprehensive exams, committee approval of a dissertation prospectus, and admission to candidacy to the doctor's degree, students may enroll in DISS 799, Doctoral Dissertation.
 A minimum of ten hours of DISS 799 is required.
 Further, post-internship, students must enroll in 3 hours of DISS 799 each Fall and Spring Semester until they graduate.